pragyasresta29/video-regression/README.md

 # Setup Instructions
 1. Install Python version 3.8
-2. The libraries used in this project can be found in src/req.txt.
+2. The libraries used in this project can be found in req.txt.
 To install this using pip: `pip install -r req.txt`

 # Using Scripts
 We will use the scripts in the following order for preprocessing and running our experiment